vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ## Assets

 ### Native token: AXL
 AXL is the native token of Axelar Network.
-It can be classified primarily as [utility and governance token](https://medium.com/@axelar-foundation/an-overview-of-axl-token-economics-4dc701c9054d) and serves four primary functions:
+It can be classified primarily as a [utility and governance token](https://medium.com/@axelar-foundation/an-overview-of-axl-token-economics-4dc701c9054d) and serves four primary functions:
 1. Medium for transaction fees and any other fees for network usage paid by users to the validators
 2. Governance over proposals such as a parameter change or protocol upgrade.
 3. Delegation and validator rewards to secure the network.